istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 in a particular namespace, or choose specific workloads using a `workloadSelector`.
-For example, the following sidecar configuration configures all services in the `bookinfo` namespace to only reach services running in the same namespace and the Istio control plane (currently needed to use Istio’s policy and telemetry features):
+For example, the following sidecar configuration configures all services in the `bookinfo` namespace to only reach services running in the same namespace and the Istio control plane (needed by Istio’s egress and telemetry features):

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3